Indigenous peoples of California: American settler colonialism (1848–)

-The first governor of California as a U.S. state was Peter Hardenman Burnett, who came to power in 1848 following the United States victory in the Mexican–American War.
-As American settlers came in control of California with the signing of the Treaty of Guadalupe Hidalgo, its administrators honored some Mexican land grant titles, but did not honor aboriginal land title.
+Following the Mexican–American War, Peter Hardenman Burnett was elected as the first governor of the state of California in 1848.
+As American settlers came in control of California with the signing of the Treaty of Guadalupe Hidalgo, its administrators honored some Mexican land grant titles, but did not honor aboriginal land titles.

-With this shift in power, the U.S. government instituted a policy of elimination toward indigenous people in California.
+With this shift in power, the American settlers embraced a policy of elimination toward indigenous people in California.
 In his second state address in 1851, Burnett framed an eliminatory outlook toward native people as one of defense for the property of white settlers:The white man, to whom time is money, and who labors hard all day to create the comforts of life, cannot sit up all night to watch his property; and after being robbed a few times, he becomes desperate, and resolve upon a war of extermination.
 This is a common feeling among our people who have lived upon the Indian frontier ...
 That a war of extermination will continue to be waged between the races until the Indian race becomes extinct must be expected.
-While we cannot anticipate this result but with painful regret, the inevitable destiny of the race is beyond the power or wisdom of man to avert.The state formed various militia groups that were tasked with a "war of extermination" that authorized the murder of native people in exchange for payment for their scalps and heads.
-For example, the city of Shasta authorized "five dollars for every Indian head."
+While we cannot anticipate this result but with painful regret, the inevitable destiny of the race is beyond the power or wisdom of man to avert.Some local communities like the city of Shasta authorized "five dollars for every Indian head."
 In this period, 303 volunteer militia groups of 35,000 men were formed by the settlers.

-In the fiscal year of 1851-1852, California paid approximately $1 million dollars toward the formation of militia groups who would eliminate native people.
-Volunteer militia groups were also subsidized by the U.S. federal government, who reimbursed money to the state toward this eliminatory objective.
+In the fiscal year of 1851–1852, California reimbursed approximately $1 million of expenses for militia groups engaged in "the suppression of Indian hostilities", although in fact, they were massacring native people.
+Volunteer militia groups were also indirectly subsidized by the U.S. federal government, who reimbursed money to the state for the militias.